jouvetg/igm/igm/modules/preproc/optimize.md

 Of course, you may not have all these data, which is fine.
 You work with a reduced amount of data, however, you will have make assumptions to reduce the number of variables to optimize (controls) to keep the optimization problem well-posed (i.e., with a unique solution).

-Thes data can be obtained using the IGM module `oggm_data_prep`, or loading these 2D gridded variables using module `load_ncdf_data` or `load_tif_data` using convention variable names but ending with `obs`.
+Thes data can be obtained using the IGM module `oggm_shop`, or loading these 2D gridded variables using module `load_ncdf` or `load_tif` using convention variable names but ending with `obs`.
 E.g. `usurfobs` (observed top surface elevation), `thkobs` (observed thickness profiles, use nan or novalue where no data is available), `icemaskobs` (this mask from RGI outline serve to enforce zero ice thickness outside the mask), `uvelsurfobs` and `vvelsurfobs` (x- and y- components of the horizontal surface ice velocity, use nan or novalue where no data is available), `thkinit` (this may be a formerly-inferred ice thickness field to initalize the inverse model, otherwise it would start from thk=0).

-**Use the IGM `oggm_data_prep` to download all the data you need using OGGM and the GlaThiDa database.**
+**Use the IGM `oggm_shop` to download all the data you need using OGGM and the GlaThiDa database.**

 # General optimization setting

 The optimization problem consists of finding spatially varying fields ($h$, $c$, $s$) that minimize the cost function
 $$\mathcal{J}(h,c,s)=\mathcal{C}^u+\mathcal{C}^h+\mathcal{C}^s+\mathcal{C}^{d}+\mathcal{R}^h+\mathcal{R}^{c}+\mathcal{P}^h,$$

-where $\mathcal{C}^u$ is the misfit between modeled and observed surface ice velocities ($\mathcal{F}$ is the output of the ice flow emulator/neural network):
+where $\mathcal{C}^u$ is the misfit between modeled and observed surface ice velocities ($\mathcal{F}$ is the output of the ice flow iflo_emulator/neural iflo_network):
 $$\mathcal{C}^u=\int_{\Omega}\frac{1}{2\sigma_u^2}\left|{\bf u}^{s,obs}-\mathcal{F}(h,\frac{\partial s}{\partial x},\frac{\partial s}{\partial y},c)\right|^2,$$

 where $\mathcal{C}^h$ is the misfit between modeled and observed ice thickness profiles: